 The table: Ashland’s fine dining scene will leave you with the happy quandary of many great choices.
 Dine at Larks Restaurant in the Ashland Springs Hotel for a celebration of Oregon’s farm-to-table dining at its best.
 (Look for their wine dinner collaborations during the summer.)
 The menu at Alchemy Restaurant & Bar includes such rich offerings as filet mignon, stuffed quail and a host of boutique Oregon wines, and Amuse Restaurant brings a decidedly French flavor to the table.
-For craft beer fans, Caldera Brewing and Standing Stone Brewing are favorite local spots for award-winning ales and satisfying pub fare.
+For craft beer fans, Caldera Brewing is a favorite local spot for award-winning ales and satisfying pub fare.
 Just in time for Oregon Wine Month deals in May, pick up a passport to the Bear Creek Wine Trail, which includes tastings at 13 of Oregon’s southernmost wineries.

 The festivals: Ashland is full of tasty detours all year long, but the Ashland Culinary Festival (Nov.
 7-10, 2019) is a major annual event that gathers chefs, bartenders and fans from across the region for competitions in mixology, junior chef and top chef categories.
 The Oregon Wine Experience in nearby Jacksonville (Aug.
 9-25, 2019) is a premiere event for oenophiles.
 Sip and learn about more than 100 Oregon wines available for tasting; meet the winemakers; take a class at Oregon Wine University (food pairings, choosing the right glass, side-by-side tastings and more); and know that proceeds from the event go to support a worthy cause.
 In late April, A Taste of Ashland is two-day festival that celebrates the region’s best wines, restaurants and galleries — most within walking distance.